cozy/cozy-doctypes/docs/io.cozy.files_metadata.md

 ## Administrative documents

-Mostly imported by the connectors, cozy stores many different types of administrative documents, like invoices, contracts or certificates.
+Mostly imported by the connectors, Cozy stores many different types of administrative documents, like invoices, contracts or certificates.

 ### Data structure

 #### Common attributes
-There attributes are shared by all the document types covered by the specification.
+These attributes are shared by all the document types covered by the specification.

 - `classification`: {string} Document types